natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Attacker%20FB%201.md

 '''When in air battles'''

-The attacker has multiple roles in air battles: fighter, interceptor, bomber and attacker (unironically).
+The Attacker has multiple roles in air battles: fighter, interceptor, bomber and attacker (unironically).
 It should be noted that, at 7.0, you will face many prop planes.
 This is a pro and a con.
 The Attacker has superb speed, climb rate and flying ceiling than any prop plane you will encounter but it also lacks acceleration, turn speed and it is not a really manoeuvrable plane when dogfighting.

 '''As fighter'''